Stencyl/stencylpedia/block-reference/input/mobile.md

 ![joystick-add-relative](http://static.stencyl.com/pedia2/block-images/3%20-%20User Input/2%20-%20Mobile-Only/joystick-add-relative.png)

-Adds a new joystick to the screen, positioned relatively to the coordinates of mouse or touch presses.
+Adds a new relative joystick to the screen.
+For a relative joystick its center position is relative to the coordinates of mouse or touch first press.
+A relative joystick works only inside its own touch region.

 ```
 Joystick.addJoystick(0,0,0,1,0,0,0,0,false);